Kathy Griffiths, CEO

 - Provide professional leadership and management of academy support staff, to enhance their effectiveness in order to raise standards and achievement

 - Improve management/employee communications, including mediating in disputes and advising line managers of procedures when dealing with grievance, capability and disciplinary issues

 - Line management of the HR and Payroll function

 - Day-to-day public relation issues associated to staff and the HR function

 - Ensure that all aspects relating to work status and registration, immigration and sponsorship are followed including liaison with all relevant agencies

 - Responsibility for the implementation and operation of all internal personnel policies, e.g. discipline, grievance, capability, redundancy, absence monitoring and equality schemes including the appeals process

 Glen Day, Estates and Facilities Director

-Glen has worked in education for 23 years and has seen major changes during this time, through grant maintained, foundation and academisation.
+Glen has worked in education for over 25 years and has seen major changes during this time, through grant maintained, foundation and academisation.
 Glen was involved in the set-up of Bishop Justus School in 2004, which involved in house, payroll, catering, finance, premises and cleaning.